Anxiety

 An important aspect of the therapy is continuing with it between sessions.
 Not only do you get more value for your “therapeutic dollar,” you test what strategies are working and which ones are less successful, allowing us to streamline the therapeutic approach to meet your needs.

-I also use mindfulness therapy and meditation practice as a complement to CBT.
+I will often use mindfulness therapy and meditation practice as a complement to our work together.
 In particular, I parter with you to learn to cope with distressing and acutely uncomfortable anxiety (and related emotions and thoughts) as they arise.
 This is done by learning to radically accept whatever is arising in the mind or body—neither holding on to thoughts or feelings, nor pushing them away.
 This may be a simple concept, but it can be difficult to implement!
 Practice, practice, and more practice is needed on an ongoing basis.
 For those who want to establish a regular meditation practice, we can look at how to implement this too.
 I feel so strongly about mindfulness and meditation that I employ it on a daily basis in my own life.

 I look forward to meeting you and partnering with you on your journey of recovery.
 Call or email me if you have questions or would like to set up an appointment.
 I look forward to hearing from you!